etyllica/etyllica/README.md

 #Etyllica (v 1.3.6)
 ===================

 [Etyllica](http://yuripourre.github.com/etyllica) is a pure Java Game Engine to make games fast.
 It can render 3D (by software) using [jGL](http://www.cmlab.csie.ntu.edu.tw/~robin/jGL/) in unsigned applets and streams audio with [SoundSystem](http://www.paulscode.com/forum/index.php?topic=4.0) Library.
-[Etyllica](http://yuripourre.github.com/etyllica) also have its own GUI System.
+[Etyllica](http://yuripourre.github.com/etyllica) also has its own GUI System.

 ##Features